mongodb-js/mongosh/README.md

         192.168.0.5:9999/foo                   Foo database on 192.168.0.5 machine on port 9999
         mongodb://192.168.0.5:9999/foo         Connection string URI can also be used

+  File Names:

+        A list of files to run.
+Files must end in .js and will exit after unless --shell is specified.

   Examples:

         Start mongosh using 'ships' database on specified connection string: